coderitter/knight-log/README.md

 - `error`: Print errors
 - `warn`: Print warnings
 - `admin` also known as `info`: Give information to an admin
-- `lib` also known as `debug`: Give information to a developer who uses your code but who does not want to change it
+- `dev` also known as `debug`: Give information to a developer who want to use but not change your code
-- `dev` also known as `insane`: Give information to a developer who wants to change your code
+- `creator` also known as `insane` or `trace`: Give information to developers who want to change your code

 Here you can see the corresponding methods.
-For the log levels `admin`, `lib` and `dev` there are also bright variants to let a message appear brighter.
+For the log levels `admin`, `dev` and `creator` there are also bright variants to let a message appear brighter.
 This works only in NodeJs, not in the browsers.

 ```typescript
 log.error('An error occurred!', error)